magnars/tagedit/README.md

 ## Other experimental features

 - pressing `.` inside a tag will add a class-attribute, or expand the current one
+- similarily, pressing `#` inside will add an id-attribute, or select the current one

 ## Other conveniences